 On a visit to New Orleans, my wife, Sheryl, saw a friend's new house where she covered a bedroom wall using reclaimed wood from homes destroyed by Hurricane Katrina.
-She liked it so much, she wanted to do something similar at our house.
+She liked it so much that she wanted to do something similar at our house.
 Sheryl decided that we could redo one of our powder room walls.
 She found a product called Stikwood.

 Stikwood is a thin strip of wood with adhesive backing.
 Since we are wine fans and live near Napa Valley, Sheryl selected Stikwood made from reclaimed wine barrels.
 Each piece of reclaimed barrel oak spent years playing an important part in the wine making process, and the complex colors and aromas are captured in the Stikwood.

-Our powder room wall is 92 inches by 40 inches which translates to about 26 square feet.
+Our powder room wall is 92 inches by 40 inches which translate to about 26 square feet.
 The Stikwood stock comes in 16 square foot packages, so Sheryl ordered two of them.
 Sheryl got it as part of a Labor Day sale with free shipping and 20% off, so the cost was $481.

 When the Stikwood arrived, we laid it out on the floor.

 The on-floor arrangement allowed us to mix/match by swapping in pieces from both of the boxes.
 At 2 inches in height, we needed 46 rows to fill the wall.
 Once we had an assortment laid out, we grouped the remaining pieces by color so we could select easily fill-in pieces to add variety to the wall as went row by row.

 Before attaching any wood to the wall, I painted the wall with a primer that was close to the color of the wood.